3lvis/DATAFilter/README.md

 `localKey` is the name of the local primaryKey, if it's a user it could be `userID`.
 `remoteKey` is the name of the key from JSON, if it's a user it could be just `id`.

-The convenience method that doesn't contain this attributes, fallback to `id` for the `localKey` and `id` for the `remoteKey`.
+The convenience method that doesn't contain this attributes, fallsback to `id` for the `localKey` and `id` for the `remoteKey`.

 ## Predicate

 Use the predicate to filter out mapped changes.
-For example if the response belongs to only inactive users, you could have a predicate like this:
+For example if the JSON response belongs to only inactive users, you could have a predicate like this:

 ```objc
 NSPredicate *predicate = [NSString stringWithFormat:@"inactive = YES"];